By Lucy Gornall

 ‘As much as eight hours would be ideal but what is more important is quality.
 Putting the pressure of eight hours on someone can be too much but improving the sleep they have can be much more effective.’

-Some Fitbits - including the Fitbit Versa 2 - allow you to see how long you spend in various ‘sleep stages’.
+The best Fitbits - including the Fitbit Versa 2 - allow you to see how long you spend in various ‘sleep stages’.
 These include Light Sleep, Deep Sleep and REM Sleep.
 The Polar Unite also offers insightful information into these sleep stages and what they mean.

 For a cheap fitness tracker that still offers great sleep insights, the Honor Band 5 is a good choice, plus this tracker actually gives you a sleep score.
 The aim is to increase this sleep score.